akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 The place swarmed with soldiers and servants.

-As she entered the hall carrying the basket, a young Norman knight lounging near the doorway recognised her.
+As she entered the hall carrying the dusty basket, a young Norman knight lounging near the doorway recognised her.

 **Sir Guy de Montfort.**